 The IESC was created through a recommendation from an Indian Energy and Minerals Steering Committee (IEMSC) subcommittee to address the growing backlog at Agencies due to the increased activity in various parts of Indian country.
 Approved by the Assistant Secretary of Indian Affairs, the IESC received federal funding in FY 2016 and began hiring staff from BIA, BLM, and ONRR.

 Support and streamline Interior's Indian energy development business process employed in the dozens of Interior field offices across the country that manages all types of Indian energy, renewable energy, and mineral leasing and development activities.
 These field offices operate under varying interpretations of applicable requirements, input and output complicated program information to numerous other processing offices, and are regularly overwhelmed by surging workloads.
-The Federal offices included in the IESC structure, BIA, BLM, ONRR, and OST, are those that directly manage and process the Federal government’s Indian energy and mineral leasing activities and within which the aforementioned Interior field offices exist.
+The Federal offices included in the IESC structure, BIA, BLM, ONRR, and OST, are those that directly manage and process all types of the Federal government’s Indian energy, renewable energy, and mineral leasing activities and within which the aforementioned Interior field offices exist.

 Streamline business processes to efficiently develop the Indian mineral estate while protecting trust assets by removing barriers to all types of energy, renewable energy, and mineral development on Indian lands.

 "Quality of Life, Stewardship, Accountability, and Beneficiary Focus"